NaskoVasilev/JudgeSystem/README.md

 ## Description
 Applicaiton can evaluate user's programming code automatically.
-Aims of this platform are to be used in school.
-It can make work of our teachers more easier and also students will be able to solve more problems and check their solutions faster.
-I beleive that using this application more students will become passionate about programming and may become successfull developers one day.
+Aims of this platform are to be used in schools.
+It can make the work of our teachers more easier and also students will be able to solve more problems and check their solutions faster.
+I beleive that using this application, more students will become passionate about programming and may become successfull developers one day.

 ## Documentation
-You can find the documentation by navigation to the following path: Documentation/JudgeSystem - Documentation.docx.
+You can find the documentation by navigating to the following path: Documentation/JudgeSystem - Documentation.docx.
 Or if you prefer watching to reading.
 You can watch videos about the system.
 * In [this](https://youtu.be/SEKTWCcHH-k) video you can watch how I presnet my JudgeSystem.
 * In [this](https://www.youtube.com/embed/FbM2rhNMFVs) video you can watch how users can work in the system.
 * In [this](https://www.youtube.com/watch?v=JjZ8iy4g0K0) video you can watch how administrators can work in the system.
 * In [this](https://www.youtube.com/watch?v=GqCLoFPXkPs&feature=youtu.be) video you can watch how administrators can create lesson, add problem and resource to it, add tests to the problem and finally create contest for this lesson.
 * In [this](https://www.youtube.com/watch?v=pQtEAqjQcIg&feature=youtu.be) video you can watch how users can submit solutions.
-* In [this](https://www.youtube.com/watch?v=DA2GwSgnLx4&feature=youtu.be) video you can watch how administrators can review users' results and submission.
+* In [this](https://www.youtube.com/watch?v=DA2GwSgnLx4&feature=youtu.be) video you can watch how administrators can review users' results and submissions.
 * In [this](https://youtu.be/PUJqR24i65E) video you can watch how to test web project in the system.
 For example, ASP.NET Core web application.
 * In [this](https://youtu.be/2HQStWCF4D0) video you can watch how to create problem which to be tested with automated tests(Unit tests, Integration tests).
 * In [this](https://youtu.be/9V-F4xVxpoc) video you can watch how to add multiple tests for specific problem.
 How to download tests directly from systems like [INFOS](http://www.math.bas.bg/infos/) and import them in the system.